-Facebook failed to warn users of known risks before 2018 breach: court filing
+Facebook failed to warn users of known risks before 2018 breach: Court filing

-REUTERS: Facebook users suing the world's largest social media network over a 2018 data breach say it failed to warn them about risks tied to its single sign-on tool, even though it protected its employees, a court filing on Thursday showed.
+SAN FRANCISCO: Facebook users suing the world's largest social media network over a 2018 data breach say it failed to warn them about risks tied to its single sign-on tool, even though it protected its employees, a court filing on Thursday (Aug 15) showed.

 Single sign-on connects users to third-party social apps and services using their Facebook credentials.

-The lawsuit, which combined several legal actions, stems from Facebook Inc's worst-ever security breach in September, when hackers stole login codes - or "access tokens" - that allowed them to access nearly 29 million accounts.
+The lawsuit, which combined several legal actions, stems from Facebook's worst-ever security breach in September, when hackers stole login codes - or "access tokens" - that allowed them to access nearly 29 million accounts.

 "Even more egregiously, Facebook took steps to protect its own employees from the security risk, but not the vast majority of its users."